AHochworter/AHochworter/README.md

 # Hi!
 I'm Ann 🌻

 It’s official.
 As of July 2023, I am an aspiring Front-End Developer embarking on an exciting journey at Turing School of Software & Design.
 I am eager to enhance my technical toolkit and acquire the coding skills I’ve always desired.
-Armed with a solid foundation in JavaScript, HTML and CSS, my focus is on delivering nothing short of top-notch results.

 Please connect with me: